Is My Divorce Uncontested Checklist: Dividing Assets and Debts

 Who is going to pay which credit cards?
 If you have credit cards where both parties are co-borrowers, I am of the opinion that those cards should be given prioritizing in being paid off, so that they can be cancelled or, alternatively, so that the non-responsible party can be removed as a co-borrower from the card.
 I have had clients and their spouse elect to each take out a loan or a credit card in their respective sole name to each pay off one-half of a joint credit card.
 This allows the debt to be apportioned in the divorce and provides that neither party will be adversely affected by the other party's failure to pay their 50% share.

-First and foremost, let's clear up a common misconception about tax status and divorce.
+First, let's clear up a common misconception about tax status and divorce.
 I don't know where some of these attorneys get their information, but I can't tell you how many times I've had clients tell me that a previous attorney they spoke with told them that their tax status was determined by how many days of the tax year they were married, or whether the marriage lasted past July 1st, or some other arbitrary calculation.
 Here is the rule: your tax status is determined on December 31st, period.
 If you are divorced on December 30, 2014, you cannot file a married tax return for tax year 2014.
 If you're divorced on January 1, 2015, you have the option to file married returns for 2014.
 Easy as that.
 Parties who are divorcing towards the end of the year often have me "sit" on their divorce well past when I would normally submit the case for finalizing, because they are wanting to push back the date of divorce to after the new year, so that they can file joint returns.

 Couples looking for an uncontested divorce need to consider things they may have done throughout the year that could lead to tax ramifications on one party or the other.
 For example, let's say in February that Husband and Wife decided to buy a house.
 In order to purchase this home, Husband took an early withdraw from his 401k.
 The year goes on and the parties decide to divorce.
 Their divorce is finalized in October and nothing is mentioned about the taxes that will have to be paid on Husband's 401(k) withdraw.
 The parties, being single on December 31st, file single tax returns.
 Husband learns that his tax liability includes the taxes from the withdraw from the 401(k).
 The resolution to this scenario, whatever it may end up being, is not important to communicating the message that the parties must consider (and address in the Settlement Agreement) what "actions," like a 401(k) withdraw, may have occurred during the course of the marriage that will affect the tax liability of one of the parties.